 Companies that use 3PL services or third-party carriers do not think about the vehicles' maintenance costs.
 However, they still face a similar problem - "how do I plan the transportation without paying extra?"

-In today's reality, manually planning transportation is not a profitable option.
+In today's reality, manually planning transportation is not a profitable option, you need new technologies in logistics.
 This task is carried out by a transportation management system (TMS).
 Such an instrument allows a business to automatically assign available vehicles to a specific order based on load's weight, type, or any other metric and map out the most optimal trajectory for the delivery.
 With the system in place, you will no longer deal with half-empty trucks driving through high-traffic areas.
-Modern TMS systems will take into account a variety of parameters depending on the plan specifications.
+Modern technologies in logistics, like TMS systems, will take into account a variety of parameters depending on the plan specifications.
 Weather, drivers' schedules, traffic indexes are some of the many variables the system can act upon.

 Optimizing routes will have the most profound impact on the economy.
 Practice shows, yearly operational expenses could be reduced by up to 30%.
 Economy on fuel and maintenance, lower wear-out rates, and less pressure on drivers - these are all post-implementation effects of digital transportation management systems.

-The Warehousing sector is another party that pays close attention to what's happening in the digital industry.
-According to Deloitte, warehousing companies are well-motivated to integrate digital solutions into their business processes.
-The use of digital instruments will increase the quality and speed of work while reducing human error impact on the production and operational expenses.
+The warehousing sector is also closely monitoring developments in the digital industry.
+According to Deloitte, warehousing companies are highly motivated to integrate digital solutions to enhance work quality and speed while reducing the impact of human error on production and operational costs.

 The practice shows that WMS integration increases the consistency of warehousing operations thanks to automation and systematic record-keeping.
 The system also improves the ergonomics within the warehouse, increasing the spaciousness by up to 5-10%.
 Lastly, WMS usage cut the number of products that occupy the warehouse by up to 25% while keeping the same level of sales activity.
 This is a pure economy for your business.